nowittynamesleft/meta-nca/README.md

   - However, in this project we don't explicitly have "dead" and "alive" weights, unlike in the growing NCA work.
   - We also have the local rule network take activations of neighboring neurons, to give a dependence on input data.
 - Timesteps: in the case of activation included, timesteps are the individual forward calls of the task neural network.
 Without activation, the concept is the same as in the emoji case.

-This is a work in progress.
-Currently, any task network beyond 2 layers is hard to optimize.

 ### Local Rule Network Inputs
 In order for the local rule network to be able to output updates for any weight in any layer in the task neural network,